drocheam/optrace/docs/source/usage/gui_automation.rst

 where a setting is applied subsequently (for instance, changing the ray color setting updates the color in the scene automatically).

 To process all pending events :meth:`TraceGUI.process <optrace.gui.trace_gui.TraceGUI.process>` must be called.
-This is not needed after every property change, but only if the changes should be visible.
+This is not needed after every property change, but only if the changes should be visible/executed at this point.

 .. code-block:: python